Nucleoside Reverse Transcriptase Inhibitors (NRTIs) for Chronic Hepatitis B

 Why It Is Used

 NRTIs are used to treat long-term (chronic) HBV infection in adults and children who are at risk for liver disease.
-The American Association for the Study of Liver Disease has made recommendations on who should receive treatment for chronic hepatitis B based on the presence of hepatitis B antigens in your blood, the level of hepatitis B virus DNA (HBV DNA) in your blood, and the levels of your liver enzymes.1
+The American Association for the Study of Liver Disease has made recommendations on who should receive treatment for chronic hepatitis B based on the presence of hepatitis B antigens in your blood, the level of hepatitis B virus DNA (HBV DNA) in your blood, and the levels of the liver enzyme alanine aminotransferase (ALT).1

 How Well It Works

 Treatment for HBV infection is considered successful if blood tests show that the virus is no longer multiplying in the body, if liver enzyme levels return to normal, and if liver damage (such as inflammation and scarring) improves.
 NRTIs work in most of the people who take them, but relapse (the virus starts to multiply again) is common after a medicine is stopped, so you may have to take the medicine for a long time.1, 2